 I’m a big fan of the family project.
 This can be anything from a family date night or at-home movie & popcorn night, a monthly family meeting/check-in, or an actual hands-on project activity.
 Many couples and families get together to do projects such as: vision boards, and bucket lists, art projects, planting a family herb garden, or making a family mission statement.
 You can also try out creating a family motto, secret handshake or dance move!
 The point is to shift the energy between the couple or the family.
 If you’re sitting around praying for your husband to stop smoking and drinking, you may not have great results.
-But if you convince him into join you for a walk for charity, salsa lessons, or a daily bike ride, he may realize that his not-so-healthy habits are holding him back, and may slow down or even stop.
+But if you convince him into join you for a walk for charity, salsa lessons, or a daily bike ride, he may realize that his not-so-healthy habits are holding him back, and may slow down or even stop with those vices.

 Encourage them to pray and take actions for themselves.

 If you’re praying for your husband or family member to make some sort of change in personality, habit or action (ie addiction) let me just tell you right now.
 You need to release that burden.
 It’s not yours to carry, nor does your prayer do anything to impact it directly.
 What you can do is encourage them to do that energy work as well as make positive moves for themselves.
 I’m good for suggesting books and websites (once the door has been opened or I’ve been asked for my input).
 Once it’s out there….let it be.
 Constantly bringing it up, asking (read: nagging) will not have the desired effect.

 How ever you pray and to whom or what, doesn’t matter.
 As long as you follow those energetic efforts with action… you’re sure to see an effect.